In search of the missing 'i' in Apple's Watch

-SAN FRANCISCO/NEW YORK (Reuters) - Apple Inc’s Tuesday launch was a marketing extravaganza stuffed full of gadgets, corporate hyperbole and celebrities of every stripe.
+SAN FRANCISCO/NEW YORK, Sept 10 (Reuters) - Apple Inc’s Tuesday launch was a marketing extravaganza stuffed full of gadgets, corporate hyperbole and celebrities of every stripe.
 One thing was missing: the “i” in front of the Watch.

 Apple’s prefix has anchored the brand names of generations of products, from its phone to the iPad.
 But in announcing “the next chapter of Apple’s story” on Tuesday, Chief Executive Officer Tim Cook chose to call an apple an apple.